Nancyliangqh/Sure-we-can/README.md

 •	What do I need to type to get your program to do its thing

 1.  cloning the repo:
 2. To get data from Yahoo Finance:
 a.
-Install Fix_Yahho_Finance using:
+Install Fix_Yahho_Finance using import
-b.	pip….
-3. To apply strategies and get the portfolio for stocks choices:
-a.
-Code need to run
+b.
+Get data and down lowad as 'csv' file
+3. Use log function to generate the return of each stock
+4. Generate 1000 random portfolio to make simulations
+5. Use Markowitz model to calculate the mean rate of return and volatility of each portfolio
-4. Compare the rate of return for different strategies
+6. Find the point with highest rate of return and least volatility
-a.
-Code need to run
+7. Draw graphs to clarify the results and make it as the basis for later comparison

 **Strategy 2: High-yield Investing**